Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### ARDUINO_UNO_SPI

-Connects to a [CMSIS-Driver SPI Interface](https://arm-software.github.io/CMSIS_6/latest/Driver/group__spi__interface__gr.html) configured in Master Mode and CPOL/CPHA Frame Format (no TI or Microwire).
+Connects to a [CMSIS-Driver SPI Interface](https://arm-software.github.io/CMSIS_6/latest/Driver/group__spi__interface__gr.html) configured in controller mode and CPOL/CPHA frame format (no TI or Microwire).

-The Slave Select (SS) pin (typically on ARDUINO_UNO_D10) is not handled by CMSIS-Driver SPI interface.
+The Target Select (SS) pin (typically on ARDUINO_UNO_D10) is not handled by CMSIS-Driver SPI interface.
 This is driven by the GPIO interface.

 `CMSIS_target_header` contains driver instance number with this define: